 Productions of Operetta have included A Night in Venice (1944) by Johann Strauss, Lizbeth Webb as The Merry Widow (1963), John Hanson in Bernard Delfont and Emile Littler’s revival of The Desert Song (1968), Michael Denison played Pooh Bah with an otherwise all black cast in The Black Mikado (1975), and the New D’Oyly Carte Company was launched with productions of Iolanthe and The Yeoman of the Guard (1988).

-The first musical play at The Cambridge was Kong (1931) with Oscar Asche and Ursula Jeans which was swiftly followed by Phyllis Neilson-Terry and Matheson Lang in Elizabeth of England (1931).
-In the 1960s the building was home to Harold Fielding’s enormously successful production of Half a Sixpence (1963) starring Tommy Steele and Bruce Forsyth played no fewer than eight roles opposite Avril Angers in the Neil Simon musical Little Me (1964).
+The first musical play at the Cambridge Theatre was Kong (1931) with Oscar Asche and Ursula Jeans which was swiftly followed by Phyllis Neilson-Terry and Matheson Lang in Elizabeth of England (1931).
+In the 1960s the building was home to Harold Fielding’s enormously successful production of Half a Sixpence (1963) starring Tommy Steele, and Bruce Forsyth played no fewer than eight roles opposite Avril Angers in the Neil Simon musical Little Me (1964).

-Tom Arnold and Prince Littler took control of The Cambridge Theatre in 1950 and the interior decoration scheme was renewed.
+Tom Arnold and Prince Littler took control of the Cambridge Theatre in 1950 and the interior decoration scheme was renewed.
 For many years the theatre was under the management of Emile Littler.
 The Cambridge Theatre was taken over by Stoll Moss Theatres Ltd in 1986, after a brief closure following a disastrous attempt to turn the building into a permanent venue for magic shows called The Magic Castle of Seven Dials and the interior was completely restored to its original glory under the supervision of Carl Toms.
-In 2000 The Cambridge became a Really Useful Theatre when Lord Lloyd-Webber and Bridgepoint Capital purchased Stoll Moss Theatres Ltd. Since December 2005 the Cambridge Theatre has been owned 100% by The Really Useful Group Limited.
+In 2000 the Cambridge Theatre became part of LW Theatres (formerly named Really Useful Theatres until July 2018) when Andrew Lloyd-Webber and Bridgepoint Capital purchased Stoll Moss Theatres Ltd. Since December 2005 the Cambridge Theatre has been owned 100% by The Really Useful Group Limited.